Mallikarjun Kharge: 2024 general election

 Kharge's name was proposed as the prime ministerial candidate of the Indian National Developmental Inclusive Alliance for the 2024 general election.
 The proposal was made by West Bengal chief minister Mamata Banerjee and was supported by Delhi chief minister Arvind Kejriwal.
 However, other senior leaders of the alliance such as Rashtriya Janata Dal leader Lalu Yadav disapproved the proposal.
-However, he was made as chairman of alliance.
+However, he was made chairman of alliance.

+Kharge has been nominated along with six others in the list for Rajya Sabha bye-elections in June 2026.